mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Init

-A group can always be created by initializing a one-member group and using adding members individually.
-For cases where the initial list of members is known, the Init message allows a group to be created more efficiently.
+So as to establish an update secret upon creation, a group MUST always be initialized through the processing of an Init message.

 ~~~~~
 struct {